SenseNet/sensenet/docs/action.md

 Some action links do not navigate the current page to an application defined for the specified [Content](content.md), but rather process data in the background and return or navigate to a custom page.
 An action link can run custom JavaScript code on the client side.
 A good example for this is the _Copy selected..._ action link that when initialized from a list in [Content Explorer](content-explorer.md) it pops up a Content Picker where the destination folder can be selected, and the actual copy operation only takes place after the destination has been selected.

-The type of rendered Action is controlled by the application it referes to.
+The type of rendered Action is controlled by the application it refers to.
 The [Application's](application.md) `ActionTypeName` property defines the type (.Net class) of action to be rendered.

 ### OData actions

-The [REST API](odata-rest-api.md) of sensenet ECM is built on OData actions, and you can create your own custom ones too to extend this API.
+The [REST API](odata-rest-api.md) of sensenet ECM is built on OData actions, and you can create your custom ones too to extend this API.

 #### Action classes and methods
 In most cases it is sufficient to implement a custom operation as a simple method, the same way as you would write an ASP.NET **Web API** method.
 After putting a placeholder **GenericODataApplication** application in the appropriate folder in the Content Repository, you can start creating your custom method in your project.
 For the details, please check this article: